Karthikraju7/Online-Judge/README.md

 2. **Backend Setup**

 - Install Java 17+ and Maven
-- Update `application.properties` with your DB credentials
+- Update `application.yml` with your DB credentials
 - Run:

   ```bash